PharmGKB/PharmCAT/docs/using/Outside-Call-Format.md

 Consult the [Phenotypes List](/Phenotypes-List) for a complete list of named alleles, phenotypes and activity scores.

+_Do not_ prefix allele names with the gene symbol in the second field (e.g. CYP2C9*1/CYP2C9*3).
+The gene is specified in the first field so repeating it in second field is not necessary.

 If there is an outside call for a gene that also has data from the VCF, the outside call will trump the VCF data.